Kopaonik, Serbia Guide

 Day Trips

-Approximately 1 hour 45 minutes by car Devil's Town (Đavolja Varoš) is a unique natural monument featuring over 200 earth pyramids or "hoodoos."
-These strange rock formations were created by erosion over centuries, resulting in a landscape that looks like something out of a fairy tale.
-There are two springs nearby with extremely acidic water and high mineral content, adding to the otherworldly feel of the place.
+2 hours by car Devil's Town (Đavolja Varoš) is a unique natural landmark featuring over 200 earth pyramids or "hoodoos."
+These unusual rock formations, created by erosion, offer a surreal and captivating landscape.
+The site also includes two springs with extremely acidic water, adding to the area's mystique.

 Travel Time